 From the Townsend "Y" intersection near Cades Cove, the turnoff for the Elkmont Campground will be 12.6 miles away.

 The trail and nearby mountain are named after Colonel Return Jonathan Meigs, a Revolutionary War veteran, surveyor, agent to the Cherokee Nation, and military agent for the United States War Department.
 Meigs supposedly hung a brightly-colored blanket atop the adjacent mountain, now known as Blanket Mountain, for use as a compass reference point.

-From this point the trail is relatively flat as it meanders along the contours of Blanket Mountain.
-During our most recent hike we noticed quite a few yellow trillium, violets, and Virginia bluebells along this section of trail.
+From this point the trail travels over relatively flat terrain as it meanders along the contours of Blanket Mountain.
+During our most recent hike we noticed quite a few yellow trillium, violets and Virginia bluebells along this section of trail.
 You'll also pass evidence of some of the former inhabitants of this area as well.

 This particular hike ends at the remains of an old dam.
 To get there, the trail descends roughly 200 feet in just one-third of a mile.
 At the bottom of the hill you'll pass Backcountry Campsite 20, as well as two small creeks.
 At a third stream, called Blanket Creek, there will be a small dam, which marks the final destination for this hike.

-Hikers do have the option of continuing along the Meigs Mountain Trail for another 1.3 miles to reach the Curry Mountain Trail junction, roughly 1.3 miles away, or hiking all the way to the end of the trail at the junction with the Meigs Creek Trail and Lumber Ridge Trail, roughly 3.9 miles further west.
+Hikers will have the option of continuing along the Meigs Mountain Trail for another 1.3 miles to reach the Curry Mountain Trail junction, roughly 1.3 miles away; or hiking all the way to the end of the trail at the junction with the Meigs Creek Trail and Lumber Ridge Trail, roughly 3.9 miles further to the west.